gianpieroc/my-dynamic-form/README.md

 ### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to preview it in the browser.

 ## Run test cases

 For test cases, was only added unit tests and integration tests with react testing library, to execute them, run `npm test`

 ## Build project

 `npm run build`